ItsLJcool/codename-website/wiki/v1/modding/index.md

 └─ 📂 My Mod/
    ├─ 📂 data/                                # Usually contains configuration, or information you want to store.
    │  ├─ 📂 characters/                       # Contains your Character's XML data.
-   │  ├─ 📂 events/                           # Contains your Custom Events.
-   │  │  ├─ 📄 Example Event.hx
-   │  │  ├─ 📄 Example Event.json
-   │  │  └─ 📄 Example Event.ui.json
    │  ├─ 📂 config/                           # Configuration stuff.
    │  │  └─ 📄 modpack.ini
    │  ├─ 📂 dialogue/
    │  │  ├─ 📂 boxes/
    │  │  └─ 📂 characters/
+   │  ├─ 📂 events/                           # Contains your Custom Events.
+   │  │  ├─ 📄 Example Event.hx
+   │  │  ├─ 📄 Example Event.json
+   │  │  └─ 📄 Example Event.ui.hx
+   │  ├─ 📂 library/                          # This is where you put Scripts for ScriptedAssetLibrary!
+We Will go over this later.
    │  ├─ 📂 notes/                            # Custom NoteType Scripts (And adds them in the Charter!)
    │  │  └─ 📄 Example Note.hx
    │  ├─ 📂 splashes/